-I began learning as much as I could about migraine.
+I began learning as much as I could about migraines.
 I researched and read as much as I could from medical journals and articles from peer-reviewed publications.
 As I learned more, I began to make some important changes in my migraine management.

 I felt a deep sense of obligation to those that really knew what I was going through and had supported me.
-I also knew that there were still so many people still trapped in that dark room fighting chronic migraine.
+I also knew that there were still so many people still trapped in that dark room fighting a chronic migraine.

-The Migraine World Summit was something that arrived shortly after as a way I could pay-forward the support and information I had received that saved my life.
+The Migraine World Summit was something that arrived shortly after as a way I could pay forward the support and information I had received that saved my life.
 I hoped that if I could help just one other then it would be worthwhile.

 2. What advice would you give to someone recently diagnosed with migraine disease?

-For someone recently diagnosed with migraine disease the first step I would encourage them to take is to learn about it.
+For someone recently diagnosed with migraine disease, the first step I would encourage them to take is to learn about it.
 Understand how and why migraine occurs, its triggers, symptoms, treatments, and management.
 We all wish for a cure but until that time, like any other chronic disease, migraine needs to be managed.
-The good news is that migraine can be managed in the vast majority of cases.
+The good news is that migraines can be managed in the vast majority of cases.
 But it does require you to play an active role in your own care.

 Keeping a diary is also important.
 Migraine attacks are often the result of multiple factors (or triggers) that change and are highly variable – even within the same person.
 A diary will help you uncover your habits that may be exacerbating your migraine disease and also help you uncover potential triggers.
 Personally, I was stubborn and didn’t keep a diary for years.
-I only began to improve once I kept a diary and learned about migraine, my own condition, and started making changes.
+I only began to improve once I kept a diary and learned about migraines, my own condition, and started making changes.

-The last important piece of advice is that with frequent migraine, you ideally are working with a doctor.
+The last important piece of advice is that with frequent migraines, you ideally are working with a doctor.
 You may also have other health care professionals you are working with such as a nurse, pharmacist, physical therapist, psychologist, dietitian, etc. But out of all these people, the most important person in your healthcare team is you.
 You control what medication you do or don’t take, you control who you see, you control your own lifestyle and behavior.

 3. What is your hope for the future of migraine and headache treatment?